Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Expressions for operator precedence languages

-\begin{example} For a more application-oriented case, consider the classical LIFO policy managing procedure calls and returns but assume also that interrupts may occur: in such a case the stack of pending calls is emptied and computation is resumed from scratch.
+\begin{exa} For a more application-oriented case, consider the classical LIFO policy managing procedure calls and returns but assume also that interrupts may occur: in such a case the stack of pending calls is emptied and computation is resumed from scratch.

-This policy is already formalized by the incomplete OPM of Figure~\ref{fig:interrupt}, with $\Sigma = \{call, ret, int \}$ with the obvious meaning of symbols.
+This policy is already formalized by the partial OPM of Figure~\ref{fig:interrupt}, with $\Sigma = \{call, ret, int \}$ with the obvious meaning of symbols.
 For example, the string $call$ $call$ $ret$ $call$ $call$ $int$ represents a run where only the second call returns, while the other ones are interrupted.
-On the contrary, $call$ $call$ $int$ $ret$ is forbidden, because a return is not allowed when the stack is empty.
+In contrast, $call$ $call$ $int$ $ret$ is forbidden, because a return is not allowed when the stack is empty.

 If we further want to say that there must be at least one procedure terminating regularly, we can use the OPE: $\Sigma^* \cdot call \Delta ret \cdot \Sigma^*$.